nmarus/docker-swarm-ansible/README.md

 ## Test Connectivity to Hosts

-This should return ok and ensure that ansible config is able to login and execute commands on the hosts.
+This should return ok and ensure that Ansible config is able to login and execute commands on the hosts.

 ```bash
 ansible all -a "/bin/echo hello"